 Once you clearly understand what you need for the job, make a list of all the materials and their associated costs.

 Now labor costs can be less complicated to calculate but still a challenge to determine.
-The cost of labor largely depends on how much you pay your employees, subcontractors, or yourself.
+Through our practical knowledge, the cost of labor largely depends on how much you pay your employees, subcontractors, or yourself.

 For HVAC services, you can price labor as either an hourly rate or the cost per job.
-Cost per job will be easier to add to your HVAC estimating spreadsheet but doesn’t leave a lot of room for unexpected costs.
+Based on our observations, cost per job will be easier to add to your HVAC estimating spreadsheet but doesn’t leave a lot of room for unexpected costs.

 If you have employees, you have to factor the labor burden costs (taxes, benefits, insurance) for each employee into the total labor cost for the job.
 If you use subcontractors, the process is a little simpler.

 If you decide to subcontract a job, you need to calculate different aspects separately, especially if you use several subcontractors.
-This makes it easier to add subcontracting costs to your HVAC estimating spreadsheet.
+Through our practical knowledge, this makes it easier to add subcontracting costs to your HVAC estimating spreadsheet.